jotpowers/College-Grads/taxes.md

 If I have an investment that makes 10% and I have to give 1% of that to the government (netting me 9%), that is better than an investment that nets me 8% that I have to give 0% of that to the government.
 The most common asset that people consider is [Real Estate](realestate.md), so I'll delve more into the tax aspects of that, [over there](realestate.md#taxes).

+Additionally, you should never worry about "How much do I owe?"

+The math behind this is super simple:
+1. How much does the government think I owe?
+2. How much as been withheld?

+At the end of the year, if 1 > 2 you have to pay.
+If 2 < 1, then you get money returned to you.

+Don't overthink it.

 # Restricted Stock Units (RSUs) & Taxes

 This may or may not be useful to you.
 You probably already know all this, but just in case, Happy Tax day.